 Also read: Beautiful villages in Spain – Bocairente

 The Morella Castle looks amazing from the distance, but basically, the only remains are the murals themselves.
 For an extra fee, you could go all the way to the top and get some panoramic views.

 Like most of the Spanish cities with ancient gastronomic traditions, Morella is a great place for gourmets.
-Aside from various really good restaurants, Morella´s bakeries are famous for its traditional pastries and sweets, like “flaons” and “mantecadas”.
-All prepared in an ancient way.
+Not to mention a few really good restaurants, Morella´s bakeries (famous for its traditional pastries and sweets, like “flaons” and “mantecadas).
+Since the Middle Ages Morella was famous for its artisans and most of the local delicatessen are still prepared in an ancient way.